ajsmith/docker-riemann/README.md

 # Networking

-The Riemann image exposes port 5555 for client connections and port 5556 for websockets.
+The Riemann image exposes the following ports:

+* 5555 for native clients
+* 5556 for websocket clients
+* 2003 for the Graphite clients

 # Releases

+## 1.3

+- Expose port 2003 for Graphite clients

 ## 1.2